kabk/go-theses-2022-julia-waraksa/content/04-babyn-yar.md

 <div class="img-container">
 <img class="align-self" src="content/images/04-victims-john-hejduk-1.jpg">
           <div class="img-caption">
-          <u>Figure 1</u> Victims is the title of John Hejduk‘s entry for the 1984 Prinz-Albert-Palais competition in Berlin for the construction of a memorial park upon the former Gestapo headquarter, which contained a torture chamber employed during WWII.
+          Victims is the title of John Hejduk‘s entry for the 1984 Prinz-Albert-Palais competition in Berlin for the construction of a memorial park upon the former Gestapo headquarter, which contained a torture chamber employed during WWII.
 The headquarters were completely destroyed during allied bombing.
 Hejduk’s entry below proposes an intervention which is meant to be developed over time, specifically over two thirty-years periods, and become a growing, incremental place – incremental time.
 The constructions are all autonomous objects configured like characters in a play.
 All of them are titled, with each name signifying the role of the single object in the construction of the project.
 Some structures present joyful features, others echo the site’s previous occupation, reminding images of terror.
 Some of the structures have simple body features, like the playground equipment, others are chambers, labyrinths, towers or small pavilions.
           </div>
 </div>